dotmh/lambda-controller/readme.md

     // ...
 ```

-Inside your Controller class (the class that exends Lambda Controller) you can use the mixin methods , getters and setters as if they were originally defined on the main Lambda controller class.
+Inside your Controller class (the class that extends Lambda Controller) you can use the mixin methods , getters and setters as if they were originally defined on the main Lambda controller class.

 ```js
     const Controller = require('@dotmh/lambda-controller');